AndrewWalker/clast/README.rst

 libclang library, and generates the pybind11 wrappers as required.

-In cases where the bindings are stale, or do not compile correctly, you can try to rebuild the bindings using the clastgen.py script.
+In cases where the bindings are stale, or do not compile correctly, you can try to rebuild the them using the included clastgen.py script.

+It is hoped that future revisions of Clast will rapidly become self-hosting (one version of Clast will be able to successive versions).

 Limitations